ssr-diaries/Development-Of-Autonomous-Downscaled-Model-Car-Using-Neural-Networks-And-Machine-Learning/README.md

 Once we have the trained model, the RC car is run autonomously using ```autonomous.py``` which takes an optional argument for the trained model; default will use the latest model in the ```optimized_thetas``` folder.

-Please feel free to post your doubts on code through my linkedin link linkedin.com/in/shreyas-ramachandran-srinivasan-565638117/
+Please feel free to post your doubts on code through my linkedin : linkedin.com/in/shreyas-ramachandran-srinivasan-565638117/

 CONTROLLING THE CAR